jssuttles/medicom-test-app/README.md

 7. Run ```npm install -g sequelize-cli```
 8. Run ```sequelize db:migrate``` to migrate the tables to your databases
 9. Run ```sequelize db:seed:all``` to seed your tables with premade data
+10. Run ```npm start``` to run the application.
+It will run at http://localhost:3000.
+To debug the server, run ```npm run debug```.
+Go to chrome://inspect to inspect the server.
-10. Work through the following tasks:
+11. Work through the following tasks:
     - Users should be able to whisper (send to only one) to online users
     ![Alt text](readmePics/whisper.png?raw=true "Whisper")
     - The table of users should display profile pic in table